jamesluc007/DeepLearningInternship/README.md

 Inside the folder IA, there are models programmed both using Keras and TensorFlow that work as a base (as a practice) to develop the final models for crop yield prediction.
 Each subfolder has (and MUST HAVE) a readme file.
 Some of them are in English, some in Spanish.

-With respect to the comments: Every file must be commented so every colleague can understand how the code works and what each line does.

 Inside the folder Crop Yield Prediction, there must be the dataset used to train the crop yield prediction models as well as the models themselves.